Sivashalinimurugesan/Automated-Podcast-Transcription-and-Topic-Segmentation/README.md

 The **Automated Podcast Transcription and Topic Segmentation** project focuses on building an **AI-powered system** that automatically converts podcast audio recordings into text and segments them into distinct topical sections.

-By leveraging advancements in **speech-to-text technology** and **natural language processing (NLP)**, the system enables users to efficiently navigate podcasts by browsing topics, keywords, and summaries—without listening to the entire episode :contentReference[oaicite:0]{index=0}.
+By leveraging advancements in **speech-to-text technology** and **natural language processing (NLP)**, the system enables users to efficiently navigate podcasts by browsing topics, keywords, and summaries—without listening to the entire episode.

 ---